rmcd1024/derivmkts/README.md

 will do the same for both calls and puts simultanteously.
 The delta values for the call would be `y[['Call']]['Delta', ]` -->
-My favorite example is this:
+My favorite example is this small bit of code, which computes and plots all call and put Greeks for 500 options.
+This produces 16 plots in all:

 ``` r
 k <- 100; r <- 0.08; v <- 0.30; tt <- 2; d <- 0